Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 5. Use feedback loops: quarterly strategy review, monthly operations review, monthly risk review, bi-weekly service delivery review, daily Kanban meeting, weekly replenishment, and delivery planning meeting.

-6. Improve collaboratively and continuously
+6. Improve collaboratively and continuously.

 Development teams like Kanban because of the flexibility and freedom it offers.
 Unlike in Scrum, in Kanban, the team does not commit to implementing a specific scope in a certain timeframe.
-However, such a lack of time planning and commitment requires the team and the client to have a very high level of trust.
+However, such a lack of time planning and commitment requires the team and the client to have a high level of trust.

 The second possible drawback of Kanban rests in the fact that the team can make the Kanban board overly complicated.
 The idea of Kanban is to make the project development flow streamlined and straightforward.
-Yet, if the team decides to visualize each and every stage and substage of the project development process, the board will be cluttered and hard to manage.
+Yet, if the team decides to visualize every stage and substage of the project development process, the board will be cluttered and hard to manage.

-Finally, if the Kanban team does not implement and follow work-in-progress limits, the whole idea of Kanban becomes pointless and loses its value.
+Finally, if the Kanban team does not implement and follow work-in-progress limits, the idea of Kanban becomes pointless and loses its value.
 So, Kanban should be implemented carefully and entirely.

 Kanban should be used by project teams who would like to / need to: